MalekMansour/Killer-Invasion/websites.md

 18. White Faced Screamer (Jumpscare Website)
 19. Liver Shop (Buy Livers)
 20. 8-Bit Tulip Game
-21. Gore Supply (A Website where you can watch a bunch of gore videos every 1 hour)
-22. BDSM Shop
 24. Satan Worship Blog
 25. Free Money Website (NOT A SCAM)
 26. How to deal with depression.
 (Blog)